Capital Airlines (United States): Capital Airlines

 In 1958, Capital was operating shuttle service with its Viscount propjets between New York and Chicago, New York and Detroit, and Chicago and Washington D.C.
 The cover of its April 27, 1958, system timetable proclaimed: "Now!
 Viscounts every sixty minutes all day long!
 Chicago-New York, New York-Detroit, Chicago-Washington".
-The next year, the airline introduced high frequency Viscount service between Chicago and Minneapolis/St. Paul with this message appearing on the cover of its August 3, 1959, system timetable: "First Jet-Powered Service Between Minneapolis/St. Paul and Chicago - 7 Jet-Prop Viscounts Each Direction Daily".
+The next year, the airline introduced high frequency Viscount service between Chicago and Minneapolis–St. Paul with this message appearing on the cover of its August 3, 1959, system timetable: "First Jet-Powered Service Between Minneapolis–St. Paul and Chicago - 7 Jet-Prop Viscounts Each Direction Daily".

 The airline encountered labor difficulties when the International Association of Machinists went on strike in fall 1958.
 The strike crippled operations for 38 days.
 On April 1, 1960, the New York State Commission Against Discrimination faulted Capital Airlines for failing to hire Patricia Banks, an African-American woman who had been denied employment as a flight attendant despite meeting all job requirements.
 She became one of only two Black flight attendants in the country.

 By 1961 Capital had begun operating its first and only jet aircraft type: new Boeing 720 jetliners leased from United Airlines.
 The cover of the airline's June 1, 1961, timetable proclaimed: "New Boeing 720 Jets New York - Atlanta - New Orleans: 2 Round Trips Daily".
 This same timetable stated that Capital was operating "596 daily flights" and was also flying: "The Only Jets to Miami from Pittsburgh and Cleveland".
-However, this was not the airline's first attempt at getting jets.
-In 1960, the airline placed orders for the De Havilland Comet 4 and 4C models.
-The airline canceled the orders after it realized its declining financial standing.
+However, this was not the airline's first attempt to operate jets as Capital had previously placed orders for the De Havilland Comet 4 and 4C jet aircraft models.
+The airline then canceled these orders after taking into consideration its declining financial standing.